mullangiv/DataflowPipeline/Final Project/README.md

 ## API 4:- Sentiment Analysis

-Scrapped data from twitter will be input to the Sentiment Analysis algorithm which give the sentiments scores.
+Scrapped tweets data from twitter will be input to the Sentiment Analysis algorithm which gives the sentiments scores.

 ## API 5:- Analytics